 - A site administrator makes approved templates available to users for creating sites.
 See Change Template Status or Audience and Change Template Policies.

 - A user creates a site request from an approved template.
-See Create Sites with Site Governance.
+See Create Sites.

 - The site administrator approves the site request and the site is automatically created.
 The site administrator can also deny the site request with a note explaining why the request was denied, and the site creator can correct the issue and submit the request again.
 See Manage Site Requests.